Texas Genealogy & Local History Books & CDs

 Alamo Defenders: A Genealogy icon

-Cannon Smoke: The Letters of Captain John J. GOOD, GOOD - DOUGLAS Texas Battery, CSA
+Cannon Smoke: The Letters of Captain John J. GOOD, GOOD - DOUGLAS TX Battery, CSA

 DOUGLAS's Texas Battery, CSA icon

-The Marshall Guards: Harrison County's Contribution to Hood's Texas Brigade
+The Marshall Guards: Company E, First Texas Infantry - Harrison County's contribution to Hood's Texas Brigade

 Hurrah for the Texans: Civil War Letters of George W. INGRAM